Professional brand and networking Mastering LinkedIn

 The Plan

 Get rid of being a common commodity.
 You must switch from just listing tools to having a statement of "Result + Method."
-By leading with Ideas That Go Against the Norm in your headline, you show that you don't just do tasks—you own the final result.
+Leading with Ideas That Go Against the Norm in your headline shows you don't just do tasks.
+You own the final result.

 The Action